BurcuOzden/RecursiveRMScheck/README.md

 **outputs** folder contains the final RMS files of each folder.

 **Note1:** RMSD calculation is performed by using PyMOL.
-So, if you do not have have it on your computer, you can dowload from the [link](https://pymol.org/2/).
+So, if you do not have it on your computer, you can dowload from the [link](https://pymol.org/2/).

 **Note2:** Please _do not_ forget to change the path of PyMOL with the correct path in your computer!